in2code-de/in2studyfinder/readme.md

   * TYPO3 9.5 or 10.4
   * PHP 7.2

-Version 8.x or newer
+Version 8.x and above
-  * TYPO3 11.5 or newer
+  * TYPO3 11.5 and above
-  * PHP 7.4
+  * PHP 7.4 and above

 ## Signals